 Social media can be a powerful tool for businesses and nonprofits.
-However, it’s much more than creating a profile and sharing a few posts.
-To maximize social media’s potential for your organization, start with these simple tips to grow your online presence and engagement.
+However, it’s much more than creating a profile and sharing sporadic posts.
+To maximize social media’s potential for your brand, start with these simple tips to grow your presence and prospect engagement.

 Review your social media profiles regularly

-Whether your profiles are new or more established, it’s important to regularly review them for accurate and consistent information.
-If you capture a person’s attention with your content and inspire them to take action, a worst-case scenario is for them to call an outdated number or visit a broken webpage link.
-This is also a good time to ensure you’re utilizing “business” profiles for a more professional appearance and additional analytics insights.
+Whether your profiles are new or established, you should regularly review them for accurate and consistent information.
+If you capture a prospect’s attention with your content and inspire them to take action, a worst-case scenario is for them to call an outdated number or visit a broken webpage link.
+You should also ensure you’re utilizing “business” profiles for a more professional appearance and additional analytics insights than personal profiles provide.

 Consider which platforms your target audience uses

-New social platforms continue to emerge, adding to the already crowded competition for shoppers’ attention.
-If your business has limited resources to put behind social media, start by focusing on a few networks that you can actively manage well rather than trying to be everywhere at once.
+New social platforms continue to emerge, adding to the already-crowded competition for shoppers’ attention.
+If your brand has limited resources to put towards social media, start by focusing on just a few networks that you can actively manage well.

 However, don’t write off new networks altogether.
 What’s emerging today may be the go-to platform for your audience surprisingly soon.
 When you consider joining a new network, research if it’s where your target audiences are spending their time.
 If so, perhaps it’s time to claim that page and handle.